 Patent Quality, Firm Value, and Investor Underreaction: Evidence from Patent Examiner Busyness

-We attempt to study the causal effect of examiner busyness on patent quality and firm value.
+This paper attempts to study the causal effect of examiner busyness on patent quality and firm value.
 While examiner busyness is unlikely related to firm fundamentals and mitigates endogeneity concerns to some extent, we explore a variety of identification approaches to establish the causal link.
-Using a broad set of patent quality measures, we document strong evidence that patents allowed by busy examiners tend to have lower quality.
-Further, examiner busyness of firms’ patents negatively predicts firms’ future stock returns, which is consistent with investor underreaction to examiner busyness.
+Using a broad set of patent quality measures, we document strong evidence that patents allowed by busy examiners exhibit significantly lower quality.
+Further, examiner busyness of firms’ patents negatively predicts the firms’ future stock returns, which is consistent with investor underreaction to examiner busyness.
 The return predictability of examiner busyness increases in firms’ innovation intensity, product market threats, and limited investor attention to patent issuance.
-The abnormal returns associated with examiner busyness do not experience a long-term reversal.
+Examiners’ experience helps attenuate the negative effect of examiner busyness.

-Keywords: patent quality, examiner busyness, firm value, stock returns, investor underreaction.
+Keywords: patent quality, examiner busyness, stock returns, investor underreaction.

 JEL Classification: G14, G32, G41, O31